 Your breasts may or may not return to their pre-breastfeeding size or shape.
 Some women's breasts stay large, and others shrink.
 But sagging or staying full can be as much a result of genetics, weight gain during pregnancy, and age as a result of breastfeeding.

 Will My Breasts Sag or Become Flat?

-When you are nursing, the flow of milk can stretch your breast skin and tissue.
-That leaves some women with an "empty" or "stretched out" look to their breasts when the milk producing structures shrink to the size they were before you got pregnant.
-It's a common cosmetic breast problem after breastfeeding, but it isn't a medical concern..
+When you're nursing, the flow of milk can stretch your breast skin and tissue.
+That leaves some women with an "empty" or "stretched out" look to their breasts when the milk-producing structures shrink to the size they were before you got pregnant.
+It's a common cosmetic breast problem after breastfeeding, but it isn't a medical concern.

 Women often fear that breastfeeding will make their breasts sag.
-But a study in 2007 showed that breastfeeding itself is not the culprit.
-Other factors that can change your breast appearance more than breastfeeding include:
+But other factors can change your breast appearance more than breastfeeding.
+These include:

 - BMI -- body mass index, a measure of your percentage of body fat

 - The number of pregnancies you've had

 - A large pre-pregnancy breast size